Click here to sign up for my free Rick’s Tech Tips Newsletter!

-When I load Task Manager it shows 11 processes running at the same time for Google Chrome even though I only have the program running three times.
+When I load Task Manager it shows 11 processes running at the same time for Google Chrome even though I only six tabs open.

 Rick‘s answer: Don’t worry Tammy, your PC is most likely virus free.

 There are almost always “extra” Google Chrome processes running because Chrome is designed to have every component of your Chrome installation run in its own separate process.
 In other words, there will be a process running for Chrome itself as well as a different process for every open tab and every active Chrome extension and plugin.

 1 – With Chrome open, press the Shift+Esc key combination.
-Chrome has its very own Task Manager built-in, and this keyboard shortcut opens it.
+Chrome has its very own native Task Manager, and this keyboard shortcut will open it.

 2 – Take a look at all the processes listed.
 You’ll see that they are all “labeled” quite nicely.